Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 3As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
 ‘Tell us,’ they said, ‘when will this happen, and what will be the sign of your coming and of the end of the age?’

 In the remainder of the chapter, Jesus addresses this question in detail.
 But before discussing the fulfillment of these predictions, it is important to discuss what is meant by “the end of the age.”
 The end of the age corresponds with the end of the age of the Law.
-In Matthew 5:17, Jesus indicates that the customs and laws handed down to Moses on Mount Sinai are symbolic predictions concerning the coming of the Messiah and his kingdom.
+In Matthew 5:17, Jesus indicates that the customs and laws handed down to Moses on Mount Sinai are symbolic predictions concerning the coming of the Messiah and His kingdom.
 Upon the fulfillment of these prophetic laws, a new covenant would replace the old one founded on the Law of Moses (Hebrews 8).
 “The end of the age” is the generation that is expected to witness the fulfillment of the Law and the prophets.
 In v.
 34, Jesus tells His disciples that it is this generation that will witness the fulfillment of all these predictions.
 In the following verses, Jesus elaborates on what must soon come to pass:

 4Jesus answered: “Watch out that no one deceives you.
 5For many will come in my name, claiming, ‘I am the Christ,’ and will deceive many.
 6You will hear of wars and rumors of wars, but see to it that you are not alarmed.
 Such things must happen, but the end is still to come.
 7Nation will rise against nation, and kingdom against kingdom.

 “Augustus’ inauguration of an Age of Peace at the Ludi Saeculares in 17 B.C.
 (Horace Carmen saeculare) was not an empty gesture.
 In the Roman Empire proper, this period of peace remained comparatively undisturbed until the time of Nero.”5 During Nero’s reign Rome went to war with the Parthians, there was a war in Britain and various other rebellious disturbances across the empire.
 All these uprisings and wars immediately preceded the Jewish War in fulfillment of vs. 6-7.